Up-Devs/db-docs/guide/guide/jsonDB/first.md

 # Creating your first JsonDB class
 ## Creating a JsonDB class

-::: warning
+::: danger
-If you are using Heroku, you **shouldn't** use Json database.
+If you are using Heroku, you shouldn't use Json database.
+Heroku's json files gets erased very often, meaning that your datas will get deleted.
 :::

 ```js